guruparan18/Goto-UNIX-Directory/README.md

 `"gd"` is a UNIX utility that can help you to remember list of directories and go to them when needed.

+# Install

+To install, copy the script to the user `"bin"` folder and source it in user profile.

+## Usage

 ```sh
 Usage: gd [-a|-g|-l|-h] [PATH|PATTERN|NUMBER]
 Examples: